 Organic foods tend to have fewer pesticides, and strawberries tend to absorb more pesticides through their skin.
-This is the main reason why it’s recommended to buy them that way.
+(They form part of the dirty dozen list, which include a variety of fruits and vegetables that have higher concentrations of pesticides than others).
+This is the main reason why it’s recommended to buy them organic.

-Nonetheless, if your budget does not allow you to buy organic, the regular variety is still a very nutritious and good fruit to incorporate into your daily life.
-Make sure to wash them carefully before eating.
+Nonetheless, if your budget does not allow for this, the regular variety is still a very nutritious and good fruit to incorporate into your daily life.
+Make sure to wash them under clean running water before eating.